Ceresota Building

 Northwestern Consolidated Milling Company Elevator A also known as the Ceresota Elevator and "The Million Bushel Elevator" was a receiving and public grain elevator built by the Northwestern Consolidated Milling Company in 1908 in Minneapolis, Minnesota in the United States.
 The elevator may have been the largest brick elevator ever constructed (brick construction being relatively uncommon) and ran on electricity.
 The elevator was the source for the Crown Roller Mill and Standard Mill.
 Those mills closed in the 1950s but the elevator continued in use for grain storage until the mid 1980s.
-The building is a contributing property of the Saint Anthony Falls Historic District listed in the National Register of Historic Places in 1971.
+The building is a contributing property of the St. Anthony Falls Historic District listed in the National Register of Historic Places in 1971.
+For this article north is toward the river.